dbojan/free-iptv-balkan-plus/README.md

 <code> <pre>
 ### What is it:
-It is a free IPTV list of Balkan Ex-Yu channels + some free english speaking movie channels:
+It is a free IPTV list of Balkan Ex-Yu channels + some free english speaking media channels:

 ### Where can I find it: